rock4on/CSHARPvir/README.md

 # Content:

-MailSender.cs-singleton class used for sending mails with files -pathfinder.cs[class used to navigate paths]
+-MailSender.cs[singleton class used for sending mails with files]

+-pathfinder.cs[class used to navigate paths]

 -fprocess.cs[abstract class,parent of TextScan si PhotoScan]